vyruss-zz/aneurysmpublic/readme.md

  - And other tweaks and fixes.

 ## Data Extraction note
  - The way this works is that it retrieves all of the major data such that structures are file relative.
 For instance, sprites are stored in ROM starting at 0x11B9D6 with definition for things and sprite headers interleaved throughout.
 This starts at 0 and modifies accordingly.
 This is to support using the data from an external program more easily.
+The outputs will be placed into whatever folder the user chooses under bsdata/.
 ### Default Controls and Operations
   - Left Mouse Button / Space: Select highlighted item
      * For simplicity, only one item can be selected at a time and will prevent highlighting of other items until the selected item is deselected.